Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 We can’t recommend enough walking to the lighthouse at the highest point of the Old Town for excellent views!

 In the 12th century, Tossa de Mar was a medieval town walled off with a castle on the city’s highest point.
 Years later, this castle was replaced by a windmill, which was replaced by a lighthouse.
-The lighthouse is still operational, and the site has been declared a national historical monument.
+The lighthouse is still operational, and has been declared a national historical monument.

 Eat tapas

-One of the places we like the most to eat is a restaurant called La lluna, which means “The moon”.
+One of the places we like the most is a restaurant called La lluna, which means “The moon”.
 They specialised in tapas, a variety of dishes typical of Spain.
 When you eat tapas, you always order a variety of them and share them with your friends, family, or partner.
 Then you don’t get to eat only one dish, but you try as many as possible!

 • Seitons en vinagre: a kind of anchovies in vinegar sauce